Censorship of Telegram: Vietnam

 On 21 May 2025, the Ministry of Science and Technology requested network operators to block Telegram's operations in Vietnam.
 According to the Ministry of Public Security, 68% of the 9,600 Telegram channels and groups in Vietnam have been deemed malicious.
 Telegram is mandated to supervise and eliminate illegal content when requested but has consistently neglected these duties.
 Under laws implemented on January 1, internet telecom operators are required to notify authorities of violations on their platforms.
 However, officials stated that Telegram disregarded multiple notices.

-Formerly Blocked / Restrictions
+Formerly blocked / restrictions

 Azerbaijan

 From 27 September 2020, following the start of the war in Karabakh, the Azerbaijani Ministry of Transport, Communications and High Technologies imposed temporary restrictions on the use of social media in the country.
-Telegram, Facebook, WhatsApp, YouTube, Instagram, TikTok, LinkedIn, Twitter, Zoom and Skype were completely blocked.
+Telegram, Facebook, WhatsApp, YouTube, Instagram, TikTok, LinkedIn, Twitter(X), Zoom and Skype were completely blocked.
 Many other unrelated services were also blocked due to a lack of coordination.
 The restriction was lifted on 10 November 2020.